 Housing Program Implementation Status Continue /Modify/Delete -Allow techniques such as smaller unit sizes, parking reduction, common dining facilities and fewer required amenities for senior projects. -Provide low interest loans to non-profit organizations to develop housing affordable to extremely low- and very low-income households. -Support applications by nonprofit organizations for affordable housing funds, including federal, State, and local public and private funds. -Collaborate with HACCC to explore the use of project-based Section 8 assistance as leverage to obtain additional private sector funds for affordable housing development. -Assist in the financing and development of 100 affordable units over 8 years.
 Funding Source: CDBG, HOME, HOPWA, Bond-financing Responsible Agency/Dept.: Conservation & Development Timeframe: Annual: Award HOME, CDBG, and HOPWA funds to experienced housing developers (funds are not limited to projects in the unincorporated County) Program 6: Housing Successor to the former Redevelopment Agency On February 1, 2012, redevelopment agencies throughout the State of California were eliminated.
 The statute eliminating redevelopment allowed housing assets to be retained by the redevelopment host jurisdiction (known as Housing Successor Agencies).
 Contra Costa County owns land designated for housing in Bay Point, North Richmond, and Rodeo.
 The Housing Successor Agency provided pre-development funds to Community Housing Development Corporation of North Richmond (CHDC).
 CHDC has submitted General Plan amendment and development applications for the County-owned parcel in North Richmond (Heritage Point).
-The County has not identified developers for the Rodeo Town Center and Orbisonia Heights properties, but will seek developers next year.
-Eight-year Program Objectives: - Continue to work on the Heritage Point development in North Richmond.
-A Disposition, Development and Loan Agreement and Final Development Plan for the Rodeo Senior Housing-Phase 2 project in Rodeo was approved in 2022.
+The County has not identified developers for the Rodeo Town Center and Orbisonia Heights A Disposition, Development and Loan Agreement and Final Development Plan for the Rodeo Senior Housing-Phase 2 project in Rodeo was approved in 2022.
 A Master Development Agreement and Phase 1 Disposition, Development and Loan Agreement for the Orbisonia Heights project in Bay Point were approved in May 2022.
 In 2018, the County reissued a request for proposal for the development of the Rodeo Town Plaza site in Rodeo, which includes a mixed-use development with townhouses and commercial spaces.
+The selected development did not proceed Continue properties, but will seek developers next year. commercial spaces.
 The selected developer did not proceed with the project.
-The County issued a Notice of Availability of Surplus Land for all outstanding Housing Successor assets.
+The County issued a Notice of Availability Eight-year Program of Surplus Land for all outstanding Housing Successor assets.
 Response to the solicitation was minimal.
-Continue
+Objectives: - Continue to work on the Heritage Point development in North Richmond.